intel/FPGA-Devcloud/main/HandsFree/README.md

 #### Setup

+### Setting up Development Kit Host Machine w/ VDI and Quartus Prime Lite

+#### Description

+In this setup approach the

+#### Pros

+* Least resource hungry approach for the host.
+  * Requires 1 machine to host a number of development kits (10 kits/machine tested).

+#### Cons

+* The worst response time for a client.
+  * Large delay imposed by running Remote Console on a machine separate from a development kit.
+  * Requires client install Quartus Prime Lite, or use a separate machine hosting the tool.

+#### Setup

-### Setting up Development Kit Host Machine VDI approach w/ Quartus Programmer and Tools
+### Setting up Development Kit Host Machine w/ VDI and Quartus Programmer and Tools

 #### Description